Meet the 'God of Sod,' The Groundskeeper Who Has Worked Every Single Super Bowl

 George Toma been called the "God of Sod," among other names.

-"The sodfather, nitty gritty dirtman -- anything they call me is OK with me," he said.
-“I have worked for the NFL for 56 years.”
+"The sodfather, nitty gritty dirtman -- anything they call me is OK with me," said Toma, who's worked for the NFL throughout its 56-year- history.

 "The cheapest insurance for an athlete is a good, safe playing field.
 That means from preschool to the pros.
 You have to give these athletes the best playing surface, safe playing surface.
 That’s number one," he said.
 "Number 2 is to give the fans in the stadium and on TV a field of beauty.
 And No. 3, you have to do it without taking too much money from the owners’ pocketbook.”